Starting an Ohio LLC

 Do I need a statutory agent?

 Yes.
 Ohio law requires that all LLCs have a statutory agent.
-You can serve has your own agent or hire a service.
+You can serve as your own agent or hire a service.

 Do I need to file an annual report in Ohio?